Burns to make debut in new-look England pack

 England are bidding for a fifth successive Six Nations title and beat Scotland 58-7 last weekend, while Italy challenged World Cup semi-finalists France in a 22-12 loss.

+The Red Roses' injury list includes 19 players, of which centre Amber Reed is one.

-Centre Amber Reed is also injured and Tatyana Heard and Lagi Tuima are at 12 and 13 respectively, while versatile back Sarah McKenna is brought onto the bench.
+Reed's absence means Tatyana Heard and Lagi Tuima are at 12 and 13 respectively, while versatile back Sarah McKenna is brought on to the bench.

-England's depth is most challenged at prop, where Detysha Harper is added to the injury list after sustaining an Achilles tendon issue in Wednesday's training that will keep her out for the rest of the tournament.
+England's depth is most challenged at prop, where head coach Simon Middleton describes the situation as "precarious".

+Detysha Harper sustained an Achilles tendon injury in Wednesday's training that will keep her out for the rest of the tournament.

 Last week's debutant Mackenzie Carson starts again at loose-head, with the more experienced Sarah Bern at tight-head.